How to Fix “Your Credentials Did not Work” in Remote Desktop

 9. Check if the issue persists.

-1. Press “Windows” + “R” to open the registry.
+1. Press Windows + R to open the Run dialog box.

-2. Type in “Regedit” and press “Enter”.
+2. Type ‘Regedit‘ and press Enter.

 Opening the Registry Editor

-3. Navigate to the following address.
+3. Navigate to the following path:

 Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Lsa

-4. Click on the “LsaCompatiblityLevel” option.
+4. Click on the “LsaCompatibilityLevel” option.

-5. Double-click on the “REG_DWORD” option and change the Value to “1”.
+5. Double-click on the “REG_DWORD” option and change the value to “1”.

-6. Check to see if the issue persists.
+6. Check if the issue persists.

-Solution 5: Disabling Windows Hello sign-in (If applicable)
+5. Disable Windows Hello sign-in (If applicable)

 Turning off Windows Hello sign-in

-Settings a normal Password
+Setting a normal Password

 Creating a new password

-6. Check to see if the issue persists.
+7. Check if the issue persists.

 ABOUT THE AUTHOR